hongbozhou/deep_learning_101/README.md

 Running the following command
 ```
-$ source venv_t/bin/activate
+$ source venv_t/bin/activate.csh
 ```
-will activate this virtual environment when your linux Shell is Bash.
-For Csh, you have to activate `activate.csh`.
+will activate this virtual environment if your linux Shell is Csh.
+For Bash or sh, you have to activate `activate`.

 If we need some other python packages, we can collect them into a file, such as `requirements.txt`.
 And install those python packages to this virtual environment by running the following command:
 ```